 Kleem dared not look back at his parents.
 He was determined not to cry, just when he needed to focus on how to implement the Intelai’s “combat strategy.”
 Fortunately, as he entered the spacious lander, he was greeted only by Antonio, whose sarcastic smile was flat-out confusing.
 The combination of the Human’s expression and the seriously weird music throbbing in the background was disorienting.
 No less so was the lander’s holographic décor, which resembled an ancient ballroom.

 “So,” said Antonio.
 “Here you are.
 I wanted to meet the one inhabitant of this town with the backbone to runaway.
 Though ironically, as an insectoid, you don’t really have a backbone, do you?”

 “Oh, that’s so precious,” said Antonio.
 “You already know your place.
 We need soldiers who catch on fast.”

 “Please, Sir,” said Kleem.
 “Can you tell me about the war?”

 The tall Human stared at him quizzically, then outlined their ongoing conflict with the Velradrese, a species of semi-aquatic mammal in the next galaxy.

 “Nasty, furry little beasts,” he said, “but I think you’ll agree we have a brilliant tactical plan for their defeat.”

 “Yes, Sir,” said Kleem.
 “Boy, you’re really smart.
-I can’t figure out why Olivia and Natasha think you’re so dumb.”
+I can’t figure out why Olivia and Natalia think you’re so dumb.”

 The Human’s face went pale.